Skip to main contents

 Plagued by many problems - commitment to the roles, this movie squanders the chance to use some of the greatest storylines in FF history - the surfer and the world-eater.
 The surfer is better handled but the character interplay is unbelievable and goofy.

-Artwork for Fantastic Four
+Artwork for Barb Wire

 Score